-You will contribute to several aspects of the Group's activities on the LHCb project.
-You should have, or should be about to obtain, a PhD in experimental particle physics or another relevant subject.
-You will have a good grounding in and general knowledge of particle physics.
-Experience of hardware, instrumentation and modern data analysis techniques for particle physics experiments would be welcomed, as would good working knowledge of C++ and Python.
 You will be an excellent communicator capable of working effectively both independently and as part of a research team.
-You will possess excellent planning and time management skills to ensure your research objectives are achieved effectively.
+You also will possess excellent planning and time management skills to ensure your research objectives are achieved effectively.